iklam/iklam.github.io/_posts/2017-12-19-lambda-notes-002-method-handle.markdown

 such that the incoming parameters are exactly what the target method wants, and then branch to the target method (as a tail call).

-# Linking of Polymorphic Methods in the HotSpot JVM (Virtual Invocations)
+# Linking Polymorphic Methods in the HotSpot JVM (Virtual Invocations)

 Vitrual invocations (using the `invokevirtual` or `invokespecial` bytecodes) of polymorphic methods are much more complicated, and involve lots of Java code.